febinrev/admin_fuzz/README.md

 ### i) It is handy and easy to use
 ### ii) Can find almost all kinds of admin panels from the website
 ### iii)light weight and beautiful
+## iv) MORE EFFICIENT ADMIN PANEL FINDER THAN OTHERS